nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/SOLID - Exercise/README.md

 Next, until you get the "END" command you will receive messages containing report level, time, and message separated by pipe "|":

 	"<REPORT LEVEL>|<time>|<message>"

+### Output

+Console appenders should print directly at the console in the layout they are provided:

+	Simple layout example - "3/31/2015 5:33:07 PM - ERROR - Error parsing request"
+	Xml layout example (date, level, and message tags are indented by 1 tabulation):